M-SETU/Insurechain/README.md

 public and private Blockchain.

 ## Idea behind Insurechain
+The idea of M-Setu came from building a bridge between public and private blockchain within Ethereum ecosystem.
+Snaket can add further by taking example of polkadot on bitcoin.

 1. Public-Private Blockchain includes benefits of both the openness of a public blockchain and confidentiality of a private network by limiting the access to join a network
 2. Private networks generate the record of transactions that are stored and verified on the public Blockchain.
 These help in faster transaction speeds, the privacy of the data.
 3. M-Setu is a solution that allows any company to maintain a layer of privacy along with public verifiability of the transactions.